 B.M., University of Iowa; M.M. and Professional Certificate, cello performance and pedagogy, Temple University.
 Registered Suzuki training: ECC!
 Principal teachers: Charles Wendt, Jeffrey Solow, Tanya Carey.
 Performance experience: Symphony in C, West Philadelphia Camerata, Mühlenberg Piano Quartet, Quad Cities Symphony.
 Teaching experience: Community Music School of Collegeville (Pennsylvania), Westminster Choir College Conservatory, Nelly Berman School of Music.

-ZACHARY CRYSTAL, on leave, WB
+ZACHARY CRYSTAL, WB

 ALESSANDRA CUFFARO, WB

 First Degree, violin performance, Corelli Conservatory (Italy); Second Degree, chamber music, Santa Cecilia Conservatory (Italy); Artist Diploma, University of Denver.
 She is the first Italian woman who ever performed the Paganini's 24 Capricci in one concert, the most difficult book for violin solo ever written.
 Former professor of violin at the Palestrina Conservatory in Cagliari.